FCC chief says planes should remain call-free in flight

 The prospect of noisy cabins animated some members of the public.

-“The use of cell phones on airplanes would be cruel,” Clair Allyn of Chesterfield, Missouri, told the Transportation Department in a filing.
+“The use of cell phones on airplanes would be cruel,” Clair Allyn, of Chesterfield, Missouri, told the Transportation Department in a filing.
 “Can you imagine sitting next to a loud aggressive person talking to someone for one hour or two hours or three hours?”

 Pilots also are opposed.

-“Anything that can take an already stressful cabin and not stress it anymore is good for our flight crews, it is good for our passengers, and we’re glad to move forward from this debate,” said Dennis Tajer, spokesman for the Allied Pilots Association at American Airlines.
+“Anything that can take an already stressful cabin and not stress it any more is good for our flight crews, it is good for our passengers, and we’re glad to move forward from this debate,” said Dennis Tajer, spokesman for the Allied Pilots Association at American Airlines.
 “There are already enough incidents of cabin rage, and disarming that potential rage by moving this off the table can only be a good thing.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.